Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 If test anxiety is a factor: thePsychology.ai is the only program with built-in wellness and mindfulness tools.
 If anxiety has historically affected your test performance, integrated support matters more than most people realize.
 You can always use a separate mindfulness app alongside another program, but the integration makes a difference.

 If you've already failed the EPPP and need to retake: An adaptive program that identifies and targets your specific weak areas is probably more useful than re-reading the same static material. thePsychology.ai's adaptive loop or Academic Review's diagnostic assessment are both designed to pinpoint gaps.
 Repeating the exact same study approach that didn't work the first time usually doesn't produce different results.
+We wrote a full playbook on what to do after failing the EPPP.

 Frequently Asked Questions